Jean Simmons: Hollywood

-20th Century Fox

-Simmons went over to 20th Century Fox to play the female lead in The Robe (1953), the first CinemaScope movie and an enormous financial success.
-Less popular was The Actress (1953) at MGM alongside Spencer Tracy; it was one of her personal favorites.

-Fox asked Simmons back for The Egyptian (1954), another epic, but it was not especially popular.
-She had the lead in Columbia's A Bullet Is Waiting (1954).
-More widely seen was Désirée (1954), where Simmons played Désirée Clary to Marlon Brando's Napoleon Bonaparte.

 Simmons and Granger returned to England to make the thriller Footsteps in the Fog (1955).
-Then, Joseph Mankiewicz cast her opposite Brando in the screen adaptation of Guys and Dolls (1955), playing a role turned down by Grace Kelly; it was a big hit.
+Then, Joseph Mankiewicz cast her opposite Marlon Brando in the screen adaptation of Guys and Dolls (1955), where she did her own singing in a role turned down by Grace Kelly; it was a big hit.

-Simmons played the title role in Hilda Crane (1956) at Fox, a box-office disappointment.
 So, too, were This Could Be the Night (1957) and Until They Sail (1957), both at MGM.

 Simmons had a big success, though, in The Big Country (1958), directed by William Wyler.
 She starred in Home Before Dark (1958) at Warner Bros. and This Earth Is Mine (1959) with Rock Hudson at Universal.
 In the opinion of film critic Philip French, Home Before Dark was "perhaps her finest performance as a housewife driven into a breakdown in Mervyn LeRoy's psychodrama."

-Elmer Gantry and Richard Brooks

 Simmons went into Elmer Gantry (1960), directed by Richard Brooks, who became her second husband.
-It was successful, as was Spartacus (1960), where she played Kirk Douglas' love interest.
+It was successful, as was Spartacus (1960), where she played Kirk Douglas's character's love interest.
 Simmons then did The Grass Is Greener (1960) with Mitchum, Cary Grant, and Deborah Kerr.

 She took some years off screen, then returned in All the Way Home (1963) with Robert Preston.
 She did Life at the Top (1965) with Laurence Harvey, Mister Buddwing (1966) with James Garner, Divorce American Style (1967) with Dick Van Dyke, and Rough Night in Jericho (1967) with George Peppard and Dean Martin.

-Simmons did Heidi (1968) for TV, then Brooks wrote and directed The Happy Ending (1969) for her, and she received her second Oscar nomination.